simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Line thickness setting

-Line thickness can be set by the `thickness` argument.
+The `thickness` argument sets the line thickness.
 It can accept greater than or equal to 1.

 ```py
 # runnable